Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 • Pro ($1200), which also supports 1,000 inputs, includes all 4K features and 2 records, plus up to 8 callers, up to 4 cameras for instant replay, and 4 SRT outputs

-• MAX ($50/month), which also supports 1,000 inputs, 1,000 NDI inputs, and includes all 4K resolution video (4096 x 2160), PTZ control, 2 recorders, instant replay, 4 SRT outputs
+There is also a subscription plan which is charged on a monthly basis.
+The MAX license ($50/month) supports 1,000 total inputs and 1,000 NDI inputs, while it also includes all 4K resolution video (4096 x 2160), PTZ control, 2 recorders, instant replay, and 4 SRT output.

 vMix also offers a 60-day free trial and has all the features of vMix Pro including the ability to use resolutions greater than HD such as 4K, particularly to ensure vMix supports your computer hardware works with it before purchasing.
-This is a great perk, as most encoding software offers only up to a 30-day free trial.
+This is a great perk, as most encoding software offers up to a 30-day free trial.

 Compatibility: